Framer Review 2026: AI Website Builder Guide

 Visual Editor — Designing Like Figma, Publishing Like WordPress

-The visual editor is Framer's strongest feature and its primary differentiator.
-If you have used Figma, Sketch, or any modern design tool, the Framer canvas will feel immediately familiar.
-You have layers, frames, auto-layout, and direct manipulation of every element.
+The visual editor is Framer's primary differentiator.
+If you have used Figma, Sketch, or similar design tools, the Framer canvas is easier to understand than a traditional CMS admin screen.
+You work with layers, frames, layout controls, effects, and direct manipulation of page elements.

 Key design capabilities include: